The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Representations of in characteristic zero

-We allow $G$ to be slightly more general than in the previous section: $G = G_0 \times_{\fq} \fpb$ for a connected reductive group $G_0$ over $\fq$.
-We will identify a variety over $\fpb$ with the set of its $\fpb$-rational points.
-Let $F$ denote the relative ($q$-power) Frobenius morphism, so $G^F = G_0(\fq)$.
-We assume that the maximal torus $T$ is $F$-stable (not necessarily split over $\fq$).
+We allow $G$ to be slightly more general than in the previous section: $G = G_0 \times_{\fq} \fpb$ for a connected reductive group $G_0$ over~$\fq$.
+We will identify a variety over~$\fpb$ with the set of its $\fpb$-rational points.
+Let $F$ denote the ($q$-power) Frobenius morphism, so $G^F = G_0(\fq)$.
+We assume that the maximal torus $T$ is $F$-stable (not necessarily split over~$\fq$).

-To each pair $(\T,\theta)$ consisting of an $F$-stable maximal torus $\T$ and a homomorphism $\theta : \T^F \to \qpb\s$, Deligne-Lusztig \cite{bib:DL} associate a virtual representation $R_\T^\theta$ of $G^F$ (defined in terms of the \'etale cohomology of a variety over $\fpb$ having commuting $\T^F$- and $G^F$-actions).
-We will recall the relevant facts, together with Jantzen's parameterisation \cite[3.1]{bib:Jan-DL}, \cite[A.7]{bib:Jan-pers}.
+To each pair $(\T,\theta)$ consisting of an $F$-stable maximal torus~$\T$ and a homomorphism $\theta : \T^F \to \qpb\s$, Deligne--Lusztig \cite{bib:DL} associate a virtual representation $R_\T^\theta$ of~$G^F$ (defined in terms of the \'etale cohomology of a variety over~$\fpb$ having commuting $\T^F$- and $G^F$-actions).
+We will recall the relevant facts, together with Jantzen's parameterisation \cite[3.1]{bib:Jan-DL}.

-Given $w \in W$, by Lang's theorem there is a $g_w \in G$ such that $g_w^{-1} F(g_w)$ is a lift of $w$ in $N(T)$.
-Then $T_w := {}^{g_w} T$ is an $F$-stable maximal torus, well defined up to $G^F$-conjugacy.
-Two elements $w$, $w' \in W$ are said to be $F$-conjugate if $w = \sigma^{-1} w' F(\sigma)$ for some $\sigma \in W$ (note that the natural $F$-action on $W$ is trivial if $G$ is split over $\fq$).
-The map sending $w \in W$ to $T_w$ induces a bijection between $F$-conjugacy classes in $W$ and $G^F$-conjugacy classes of $F$-stable maximal tori.
-We say that the \emph{type} of $T_w$ is (the $F$-conjugacy class of) $w$.
+Given $w \in W$, by Lang's theorem there is a $g_w \in G$ such that $g_w^{-1} F(g_w)$ is a lift of~$w$ in $N(T)$.
+Then $T_w := {}^{g_w} T( = g_w T g_w^{-1})$ is an $F$-stable maximal torus, well defined up to $G^F$-conjugacy.
+Two elements $w$, $w' \in W$ are said to be $F$-conjugate if $w = \sigma^{-1} w' F(\sigma)$ for some $\sigma \in W$ (note that the natural $F$-action on~$W$ is trivial if $G$ is split over~$\fq$).
+The map sending $w \in W$ to~$T_w$ induces a bijection between $F$-conjugacy classes in~$W$ and $G^F$-conjugacy classes of $F$-stable maximal tori.
+We say that the \emph{type} of~$T_w$ is (the $F$-conjugacy class of)~$w$.

 If $\mu \in X(T)$ let

 (Recall that $\widetilde\ $ denotes the Teichm\"uller lift.)
 Form the semi-direct product \gpxtw\ where $w\in W$ acts on $\mu \in X(T)$ as $F(w)(\mu)$.
 The group \gpxtw\ acts on the set \wxt\ as follows: